xvenc/pds-project/README.md

 ## Instalation

+The project was developed using Python 3.11.
+The project was tested on Ubuntu 20.04.4 LTS and Arch Linux.

 First, you need to install the required packages.
 You can do this by running the following command:

 ```shell